 - Rain water harvesting (SF Chronicle 12-06-08)

-Installation of a cistern may qualify for "points" under one of the green building rating systems specified in
+Installation of a cistern may qualify for "points" under one of the green building rating systems specified in the the City's Green Building Ordinance.

 Green Building Rating Systems: